aaron-schroeder/py-elevation/README.md

 ### Complete

 - Implement an algorithm to smooth noisy elevation time series.
+- Implement a smoothing algorithm for elevation series as a function of distance (similar to how the completed time-smoother works.)

 ### Current Activities

-- Implement a smoothing algorithm for elevation series as a function of distance (similar to how the completed time-smoother works.)
-- Make the elevation gain algorithm smarter, or create an alternate algorithm to emulate algorithms employed by Strava/TrainingPeaks/Garmin.
+- Develop and document a variety of elevation gain/loss algorithms.

 - Describe the algorithms in more detail.
 Maybe in a wiki?
 - Provide references to papers and other resources where I got inspiration for each algorithm.